F. G. Natesa Iyer: Rasika Ranjani Sabha

 The only survivor of FG Natesa Iyer's children, Mrs. Padma Swaminathan, aged 97 then, was present on the occasion.

-The valedictory function of the centenary celebration, on Saturday 2 April 2016, saw more praise for the Rasika Ranjana Sabha.
-The role being played by Rasika Ranjana Sabha in promoting art and culture was highlighted by speakers.
+The valedictory function of the centenary celebration, on Saturday 2 April 2016, saw more praise for the Rasika Ranjani Sabha.
+The role being played by Rasika Ranjani Sabha in promoting art and culture was highlighted by speakers.
 They said the sabha has set a new trend in conservation and promotion of art and culture among the different age groups.

 Chitra Visweswaran, member secretary, Tamil Nadu Iyal Isai Nataka Mandram, delivered the valedictory address.
-She summed up the achievements of the Rasika Ranjana Sabha thus:
+She summed up the achievements of the Rasika Ranjani Sabha thus:

 "Apart from honouring artistes, the sabha has been instrumental in recognising the services of institutions by presenting awards or citation to All India Radio and Tiruchi District Drama Artistes Association.

 The sabha had not confined itself to any particular art but has been encouraging artistes belonging to different planes such as Hari Katha discourse exponents, kaniyan koothu, Nama sangeerthanam and various dying arts.

 The sustained effort by the Sabha for over a century in organising concerts and encouraging artistes was its specific achievement".
 M. S. Mohamed Masthan, noted drama artiste, observed in this valedictory function, "The sabha has been a catalyst for the drama artistes in nurturing their talents and the annual week-long drama festival has been a gift to the artistes".

 Next to Chennai, Tiruchi has (become) a prominent seat of promoting art and culture among the Tier II cities in the state.